clemsos/writings/_quora/2017-03-16-Why-the-photo-I-posted-in-full-image-on-sina-Weibo-turns-out-to-be-not-as-clear-as-it-should-be.md

 language: en
 title: |
     Why the photo I posted in full image on sina
-    Weibo turns out to be not as clear as it should be? - Quora
+    Weibo turns out to be not as clear as it should be?
 ---

 To avoid large images (especially photos from mobiles), most websites